padiketeku/EarthObservation101-Practicals/Activity-15- Classification Accuracy Assessment.md

 ### Tasks

-1, Validate the Random Forest classification in Activity 14, proudce an error matrix and use this to compute the following metrics.
+1, Validate the Random Forest classification in Activity 14, produce an error matrix and use this to compute the following metrics.

 - producer's accuracy <br>